Stafford (Google Maps location)

 Now, you’d be right to wonder why I had to get to this little schoolhouse when I’ve already seen a dozen in Connecticut just like it.
 Alas, I have no better answer than, “because it’s just what I do.”

-You get the point.
-These things aren’t unique.
+It’s true, these things aren’t unique.
 But here we are… on a drizzly Saturday morning while the Stafford Farmer’s Market runs in what the town calls “Heritage Park,” northeast of the center of Stafford… which is what everyone knows as Stafford Springs.

 The school wasn’t originally here, of course.
 The town and its historical society moved it from where it stood in West Stafford.
 This thing was built in 1799!
 I have no idea, but that MUST be one of the oldest ones still (mostly) intact in the state, if not the country.